 Years later, infected people may develop cancer of the biliary ducts Tumors of the Bile Ducts and Gallbladder Tumors, both noncancerous and cancerous, within the bile ducts or gallbladder are rare.
-Ultrasonography can usually detect a tumor in the bile ducts or gallbladder.
-These cancers are usually... read more (cholangiocarcinoma).
+Ultrasonography or MRI/MRCP can usually detect a tumor in the bile ducts or gallbladder.
+These cancers... read more (cholangiocarcinoma).
 This cancer has occurred in Vietnam veterans, who may have eaten raw or undercooked fresh water fish carrying liver flukes while serving in Southeast Asia.
 Whether liver fluke infection contributed to the cancer's development in Vietnam veterans is uncertain.

 Doctors diagnose Clonorchis, Opisthorchis, or Fasciola infections when they see fluke eggs in a person's stool (feces) or in the contents of the person's intestines.
 However, finding eggs in stool may be difficult.